 Every person in the Netherlands has the right to practice his/her own beliefs/ religion/ conviction, because of freedom of religion.

 In 2015 about 25% of population adheres to one of the Christian denominations, 5% to Islam and 2% Hinduism & Buddhism.

 Lately there has been a decrease in the number of people who attend church.
 The tradition is still part of the culture bv Carnival

-Today there’s a growing number of residents who practice Islam and other religion
+Today there are a growing number of residents practising Islam and other religions.

 67,8% of the population in 2015 has no religion affiliation.
 It is expected by 2020 that the number of nonaffiliated Dutch to be at 72% (www.wikipedia.org- religion in the Netherlands).